Comment

 There should be a slot limit in place on walleye and lake trout on all high quality management waters.

-Darrell Klus over 3 years ago
+Darrell Klus almost 4 years ago

 characters left